Penn Nursing’s innovative nutrition science program is elevating nutrition’s profile as a leading health science.

-There are multiple options at the undergraduate and graduate levels for students interested in nutrition science: our undergraduate minor and undergraduate major , both of which are offered in partnership with the School of Arts and Sciences, our graduate minor , and graduate certificate .
+There are multiple options at the undergraduate and graduate levels for students interested in nutrition science.
+Our undergraduate degree programs are offered in partnership with Penn Arts and Sciences.

 Graduate Degree Programs

 A new study finds that higher protein didn’t help this ICU patient population, and for those with acute kidney failure it actually caused harm.